 Meet Roger J. Carter - The Creative Genius Making Art Out of Toy Soldiers

-When we think of artwork, we often think of paintings, sculptures and a set of unwritten rules that are frequently followed by artists.
-If we're lucky enough, we get graced by the presence of someone who steps outside of the rule book and ventures into a rarely charted territory.
-This creative voyager, hailing from South Side, Chicago goes by the name of Roger J. Carter.
+When we think of artwork, we often imagine paintings, sculptures, and a set of unwritten rules that artists tend to follow.
+Every so often, however, someone steps outside of that rulebook and ventures into less charted territory.
+This creative voyager, hailing from South Side Chicago, is Roger J. Carter.

 The Foundation